eRGiBi/SimpleInventoryManager/README.md

-# InventoryManager
+# Inventory Manager

-Simple manager for reading in structured data, and giving access to it through a Windows Forms Application interface, which allow editing
+Simple inventory manager for reading in structured data, and giving access to it through a Windows Forms Application interface, which allows editing.